phpbench/phpbench/docs/configuration.rst

 runner.subject_pattern
 ~~~~~~~~~~~~~~~~~~~~~~

-Subject prefix to use when finding benchmarks
+Subject pattern (regex) to use when finding benchmarks

 Default: ``"^bench"``